 Take the necessary time to recover between sessions: wait at least 24 hours, and more in case of an especially intense session.
 Most importantly, listen to your body.

 Aches are a good indicator: other than performing a simple active recovery training session, don’t train when you’re experiencing a lot of aching joints and muscles.
-Aches are micro-lesions within muscles.
-They appear as a result of an unusually intense physical effort.
+Aches can disrupt our flow when we want exercise.
 It’s therefore logical to wait for them to go away before resuming exercise.
 If not, you increase your risk of injury, and your performance will suffer, too.
 But rest assured: the more you progress, the fewer aches you’ll feel.

 Not too hot, not too cold